 Put the piece of glass on the sandpaper, and trace the outline.
 Cut the sandpaper gently, following the outline traced earlier on.
 Apply some adhesive on the backside of the sandpaper and place the sandpaper on the glass surface.
-Squeeze it gently until it sticks on the glass.
+Squeeze it gently until it sticks to the glass.

 Move the skew up and down as you sand it

 The skew starts flat on its side.
-As you move it, it ends up on edge at the end of the cut.
+As you move it, it ends on edge at the end of the cut.
 You cannot scrape and sand a V-shape without losing the sharp definition.
 As you sand it, start from the sides.
 Remove all the dust from the chisel.
 Start low on the sandpaper and finish with 120 grit.

 Using a bench grinder

-A well mounted and properly positioned bench grinder becomes sturdy.
+A well-mounted and properly positioned bench grinder becomes sturdy.
 A waist height allows you to work standing straight to prevent fatigue.
 A grinding jig keeps your chisels at the perfect angle.